priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 ### Apply a Terraform execution plan

-Run `terraform apply` to apply the execution plan and create all AWS resources:
+Run `terraform apply` to apply the execution plan and create all GCP resources:

 ```console
 terraform apply
 ```

-Answer `yes` to the prompt to confirm you want to create AWS resources.
+Answer `yes` to the prompt to confirm you want to create GCP resources.

 The public IP address will be different, but the output should be similar to: